nicomwong/wisdom/README.md

 # Wisdom by Nico Wong

 - “We all have limited time on this planet.
-You better use it wisely.”
+I better use it well.”
 - “For some reason, I may go somewhere else after this life.”
-- “One meditates to cultivate samatha and vipassana.”
+- “I meditate to cultivate samatha and vipassana.”
 - "Sometimes there is too much talking; sometimes there is too little speech."